jakekdodd/BoundlessKit-Android/README.md

     *right: java import of DopamineKit*

   5. Start using Dopamine!
-The main features of DopamineAPI are the `reinforce()` and `track()` functions.
+The main features of DopamineKit are the `DopamineKit.reinforce()` and `DopamineKit.track()` functions.
 These should be added into the response functions of any _action_ to be reinforced or tracked.

+## Using DopamineKit

 ###### DopamineKit.reinforce()

-  -  For example, when a user marks a task as completed in a "To Do List" app or finishes a workout in a "Fitness" app, you should call `reinforce()`.
+  -  For example, when a user marks a task as completed in a "To Do List" app or finishes a workout in a "Fitness" app, you should call `DopamineKit.reinforce()`.

   ```java
 	JSONObject metaData = new JSONObject().put("taskName", taskName);